 Important Note

-As masonry materials and the condition of buildings vary, it is always recommended that a pilot trial should be carried out prior to installation of DAMPCOURSE CREAM to determine the suitability of this product for the purpose.
+As masonry materials and the condition of buildings vary, it is always recommended that a pilot trial should be carried out prior to installation to determine the suitability of this product for the purpose.

 Handling & Storage